DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/paper.md

 2. **I-MDTW:** Independent-Multivariate Dynamic Time Warping
 3. **R-MDTW:** Rotation-Multivariate Dynamic Time Warping

+The software is purely written in CUDA, using C language as support and can be used as a Standard Command Line Options style.

 For more information, please refer to [@sart2010accelerating-@shokoohi2015non].

 # References

+# Acknowledgements